neondatabase/website/content/flow/index.md

 ### How it Works

 This is a [GitHub Actions workflow](https://github.com/neondatabase/preview-branches-with-fly/blob/main/.github/workflows/deploy-preview.yml) that automatically deploys preview applications associated with PRs using Fly.io.
-Each preview environment is deployed with its own database branch:
+Each preview environment is deployed with its own Neon database branch:

 ```yaml
 name: Preview Deployment